Shopify/quilt/packages/react-html/README.md

 }
 ```

-Due to [limitations in react's implementation of HTML](https://github.com/facebook/react/issues/1035), you still need to append the `<!DOCTYPE html>` directive.
-To assit with this the module also exports a `DOCTYPE` constant.
+Due to [limitations in react's implementation of HTML](https://github.com/facebook/react/issues/1035), you still need to prepend the `<!DOCTYPE html>` directive.
+To assist with this the module also exports a `DOCTYPE` constant.

 The component will automatically propagate any usage of the `react-helmet` module in your app's content to manipulate the title or other top level HTML or HEAD attributes.